salesforce/themify/README.md

 </div>
 ```
 ### Theme class helpers
-You can take an advantage of your themes not just in your CSS, but also directly in your HTML, by generating a CSS class for each color you defined.
+You can take advantage of your themes not just in your CSS, but also directly in your HTML, by generating a CSS class for each color you define.

-In order to achieve this, use the **generateThemeHelpers** mixin, and pass the CSS properties you want to generate.
+In order to achieve this, use the `generateThemeHelpers` mixin, and pass the CSS properties you want to generate.
 For example:

 ```scss
 // generates the following predefined classes, for each color